-STOCK PURCHASE PLAN.
+Stock Purchase Plan.
 The Committee strongly believes that providing key employees with an opportunity to increase their ownership of common stock, aligns their interests with and best serves the stockholders.
-Therefore, the Committee has structured a stock purchase plan ("SPP") whereby key employees acquire common stock at fair market value by investing their own capital in combination with loans provided by the Company.
+Therefore, the Committee has structured a stock purchase plan ("SPP' whereby the Company may make loans to executive officers and other key employees to acquire common stock at fair market value at date of grant.
 These full recourse loans are secured by the stock purchased.
 The terms and amounts of existing SPP loans are further described under the summary of Executive Compensation included elsewhere in this Proxy Statement.
 Certain SPP loans originated during 1993 and 1996 provide for loan forgiveness awards based upon growth in FFO per share and total shareholder return.
 In 1997, the Company exceeded the performance targets that provide loan forgiveness by achieving per share FFO growth of 18.3%, and compounded annual shareholder return since the measurement date of 37%.
-Forgiveness amounts for the executive officers are reported in the Summary Compensation Table as SPP Loan Awards.
+Forgiveness amounts are reported in the Summary Compensation Table as SPP Loan Awards.
 SPP loans originated after 1996 have no forgiveness provisions.

-STOCK OPTIONS.
+Stock Options.
 The Company grants stock options to employees as part of their annual performance review ("Annual Options"), and also as part of the SPP program ("SPP Matching Options") that provide incentives to SPP participants to purchase and maintain a long-term investment in the Company of at least 5 years following an SPP grant.
-Annual Options and SPP Matching Options vest over 5 years, subject to SPP ownership requirements.
+Annual Options and SPP Matching Options vest over 5 years, subject to SPP ownership requirements

-PERFORMANCE STOCK PLAN.
+Performance Stock Plan.
 In 1995, The Company established a one-time performance stock program whereby executive officers could earn a specified number of shares of restricted stock as a result of achieving a compounded annual total return to shareholders of 15% over a three-year period beginning with the average closing price of the fourth quarter of 1994.
 At December 31, 1997, the three-year compounded annual shareholder return as determined by the plan was 25%, and accordingly, remaining unissued performance shares were issued.
 Currently, issued shares are 33% vested, and become fully vested by January, 2000.
 The issuance of performance shares are included in the Summary Compensation Table as Restricted Stock Awards.

-CEO COMPENSATION.
+CEO Compensation.
 The Committee's policies for determining the CEO's compensation are the same as the other executive officers.
 For 1998, the CEO's base compensation was not increased, and in accordance with the Company's incentive compensation program, the CEO received a bonus of \$197,500, as well as, SPP stock loan forgiveness of \$186,338 related to 1997 performance.
-In January, 1997, the CEO was granted the right to purchase 79,200 SPP shares, 158,400 SPP Matching Options, and 32,700 Annual Options at \$25.25 per share, the fair market value on the date of grant.
+In January, 1997, the CEO was granted the right to purchase 79,200 SPP shares, 158,400 SPP matching Options, and 32,700 Annual Options at \$25.25 per share, the fair market value on the date of grant.
 The CEO continues to serve under a rolling three-year employment agreement.